wthayer/documents/docs/BR.md

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS
 The CA SHALL at all times:

-1. Issue Certificates and operate its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates;
-2. Comply with these Requirements;
+1. Comply with these Requirements; and
-3. Comply with the audit requirements set forth in this section; and
+2. Comply with the audit requirements set forth in this section.
-4. Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.

 **Implementers' Note**: Version 1.1.6 of the SSL Baseline Requirements was published on July 29, 2013.
 Version 2.0 of WebTrust's Principles and Criteria for Certification Authorities - SSL Baseline with Network Security and ETSI's Electronic Signatures and Infrastructures (ESI) 102 042 incorporate version 1.1.6 of these Baseline Requirements and version 1.0 of the Network and Certificate System Security Requirements.
 The CA/Browser Forum continues to improve the Baseline Requirements while WebTrust and ETSI also continue to update their audit criteria.
 We encourage all CAs to conform to each revision herein on the date specified without awaiting a corresponding update to an applicable audit criterion.
 In the event of a conflict between an existing audit criterion and a guideline revision, we will communicate with the audit community and attempt to resolve any uncertainty, and we will respond to implementation questions directed to questions@cabforum.org.
 Our coordination with compliance auditors will continue as we develop guideline revision cycles that harmonize with the revision cycles for audit criteria, the compliance auditing periods and cycles of CAs, and the CA/Browser Forum's guideline implementation dates.